Fusion of implementers for spinors on the circle: Introduction

 In the last part of this paper, \cref{sec:stringgeometry}, we compare our operator-algebraic model of the fusion extension \cref{eq:intro:ce} with the model obtained by transgression of the basic gerbe, which is commonly used in string geometry.
 Since both models realize the basic central extension of $L\Spin(d)$, it is clear that they are abstractly isomorphic as central extensions.
 In fact, we prove in \cref{th:comparison} that they are canonically isomorphic as fusion extensions with connection, i.e. the isomorphism can be chosen such that it preserves the fusion products and the connections, and it is characterized uniquely by these properties.
 This result will be the starting point for our second paper: it allows to use our operator-algebraic model for the central extension \cref{eq:intro:ce} for the purposes of string geometry.

 \paragraph{Acknowledgements. } We would like to thank Alan Carey, Bas Jannssens, Matthias Ludewig, Danny Stevenson, Stephan Stolz, and Peter Teichner for helpful discussions.
+Moreover, we are grateful to a referee for pointing out a gap in our previous construction of the Banach-Lie group structure on $\Imp(V)$.
 This project was funded by the German Research Foundation (DFG) under project code WA 3300/1-1.